 Aims of the course

-The aim of the MSc in Medical Engineering Design is to convert you into a Medical Engineering Designer so that you can work in this highly regulated design discipline.
+The aim of the MSc in Medical Engineering Design is to turn you into a Medical Device Designer so that you can work in this highly regulated design discipline.
 Students are able to major in three distinct areas, medical devices design, sustainable devices design and formal, structured design per se.
+Core modules introduce you, and immerse you in design methodology, design control, international medical devices regulations, auditing, risk management and risk analysis, team working, and medical device specific technical documentation.
 This enables students to become distinctive through specialism choices whilst maintain academic rigour through the study of formal engineering design.

 The course contains an encouraged internship element that can contribute to a student’s future, professional engineering registration.
 Because the course develops your creative engineering design skills whilst maintaining the rigour of a highly regulated design environment, you will be able to transfer the skills and knowledge you develop into a range of industries.
 You could move into engineering design per se, or move into (for example) Intellectual Property protection (a patent lawyer for example); technical sales; consultancy; or corporate finance.
 It is, in addition, an ideal stepping-stone into research and development activities in either industry or in academia.

 The unique aspects of this course are that staff with direct, relevant industrial experience teach the core modules in medical devices design.
 Furthermore, a field trip is planned* in November of each year to coincide with the World’s largest medical device trade fair, MEDICA (see Additional Costs tab).